 C-3: Findings are summarised on p.22f as such: “Our findings indicated that all interviewees classified their social identity as based first on the department to which they belonged.
 Additionally, two drivers, professionalism and differential managerial attitude, contributed to forming their departmental social identity. (...)
 Additionally, it seems that these drivers shape intergroup relations.”
 B. The authors interpret these findings as follows: P. 24: “Collectively, these findings corroborate the broad framing of contact theory, the theoretical framework of the current article (…) In the absence of the above-described variables necessary to ensure contact, SIT predictions are strengthened, and departmental identity is reinforced.”
 P. 25: “Given the evidence, it seems that implementing direct and indirect strategies that conform with both contact theory and indirect contact might reshape the departmental identity into a comprehensive hospital identity.”
 What evidence are the authors referring to?
 The themes summarized above?
 I feel that this interpretation is too far fetched, as contact does not emerge as a theme in the analysis.

-A-3: The structure and focus of the study have been revised, including the results chapter.
-Thus, the interpretation of the results has been changed.
-In this respect, contact theory was omitted from the results and is no longer utilized as a framework.
+A-3: The structure and focus of the study have been revised (including the results section), and the interpretation of the results has changed accordingly.
+In particular, contact theory has been omitted from the results and is no longer used as a framework.

 C-4: In the conclusion section, the authors discuss potential interventions - but this was not the original research question and is not derived from the (qualitative) findings. p.
 28: “The key conclusion of this study is that improving the communication and cooperation using direct and indirect contact strategies within the framework of daily work in a hospital requires the strengthening of the shared social identity of all hospital teams” Better align between the rationale, name

-A-3: in line with the overarching changes in the manuscript, the conclusion chapter was revised.
-We feel that they are now better aligned with the research aims and findings
+A-4: In line with the overall changes to the manuscript, the conclusion section has been revised.
+We feel that our conclusions are now more closely aligned with the research aims and findings.

-C -4.
+C -5.
 Reading the introduction, I wondered what the overall rationale for the research question actually is: Why is it important to understand which social identity is most salient/significant in the hospital context?
 The manuscript title suggests that the overall rationale is improving (currently adverse) intergroup relations, but there is no clear argument why this is important.
 What do we gain from applying SIT and contact theory to the hospital context? (p.
-2) The authors present literature on SIT and contact, but it often remains unclear why.
-A4.
-We have revised the whole manuscript and rewrote the introduction to create a clear rationale.
-We have removed contact theory as a framework and only referred to some of its components to serve as a theoretical framework for the practical suggestions in the discussion.
-We believe that after aligning with the insightful comments, the rationale is now more precise.
+2) The authors present literature on SIT and contact, but it often remains unclear why

+A-5: We have revised the whole manuscript and rewritten the introduction to provide a clearer rationale.
+We have removed contact theory as a framework (in this version, we draw on some of its components only as a theoretical basis for the practical suggestions in the discussion section).
+We believe that after the insightful review comments have been taken into account, the rationale is now more precise.

-C-5: I, therefore, believe that the manuscript would benefit from a thorough rewriting that focuses on sharpening the rationale of the research question and interpreting the results of this research question.
+C-6: I, therefore, believe that the manuscript would benefit from a thorough rewriting that focuses on sharpening the rationale of the research question and interpreting the results of this research question.

-A5: We agree with the reviewer and rewrote the whole manuscript, sharpening the rationale of the research question, and in light of it, we restructured our literature and reexamined the results, which in overall, led to a more focused discussion
+A-6: We agree with Reviewer 1, and we have rewritten the whole manuscript to sharpen the rationale of the research question.
+In light of these changes, we have restructured our literature review and re-examined the results, which has resulted in a more focused discussion.